5 common mistakes in Australian native gardens (and the fix)

 Why it happens

 The assumption that native equals tough leads many gardeners to leave new plants to fend for themselves through wind, heat, competing roots and inconsistent moisture.
 In reality, a newly planted native in a garden is in a very different situation to one that has been growing undisturbed in the same spot for a decade.
+The first year failure guide covers this in detail.

 The wrong approach